Bentley Mulsanne saloon

-The Mulsanne's very high price reflects the quality of the hand-crafted cabin, where passengers are spoilt with electrically adjustable front and rear seats, super-soft leather upholstery, wool carpets, traditional wooden dash and door trim, independent air conditioning and whisper-quiet noise levels.
+The Mulsanne's very high price reflects the quality of the hand-crafted cabin, where passengers are spoilt with power-adjustable front and rear seats, super-soft leather upholstery, wool carpets, traditional wooden dash and door trim, independent air-conditioning and a whisper-quiet environment.
 Buyers also have an almost endless choice of interior colours and finishes, with nine different types of leather available in 24 different colours.

 MPG, running costs & CO2

 Interior & comfort

 One of most comfortable cars on sale

 No matter what speed you drive at, there's almost no perceptible road noise inside the Mulsanne, such is the level of sound deadening.
 The doors are even fitted with acoustic glazing and electric privacy blinds in the rear.
 The air-suspension automatically adjusts to provide a comfortable ride on all types of road surface, while the front and rear power-adjustable seats are trimmed in sumptuous leather and extra-thick wool carpets feel very luxurious underfoot.
 It should be mentioned, however, that only four people can travel in total comfort – the high rear transmission tunnel makes it a bit of a squeeze for five.

 The Mulsanne was recently brought right up-to-date with an infotainment system boasting an eight-inch display and 60GB hard drive, while the rear armrest cleverly houses a control panel for the rear climate-control system.